Triple DES: Algorithm

 That is, decrypt with $K3$, encrypt with $K2$, then decrypt with $K1$.

 Each triple encryption encrypts one block of 64 bits of data.

-In each case the middle operation is the reverse of the first and last.
+In each case, the middle operation is the reverse of the first and last.
 This improves the strength of the algorithm when using keying option 2 and provides backward compatibility with DES with keying option 3.

+EEE operation

+The text above describes the mode common and standardized EDE (encrypt-decrypt-encrypt) sequence.
+There is a separate "EEE" (encrypt-encrypt-encrypt) sequence supported by some libraries in two-key or three-key setups.

 Keying options

 The standards define three keying options: